 When it comes to traumatic and anxiety-provoking life events, few things top the list higher than getting arrested in Atlanta for “allegedly” committing a crime.
 The key word there is ALLEGEDLY.
 Just because you’ve been handcuffed does NOT make you a criminal (even though you might be unfairly treated as such).

 In the blink of an eye, you can go from being a free man or woman to a prisoner in shackles, being hauled away from your home, family, and friends.
+Under Statutory Rape Georgia law, even young men and women in their teens, close in age, and consensual partners can be registered as sex offenders.
 Your freedom, possessions, identification, and clothing, all taken away.

 This short guide is here to help you prepare for what we hope you NEVER have to experience: being arrested in Atlanta.